-A manufacturing defect occurs when there is some problem that occurs during the manufacturing process so that the vehicle or part is not made according to the design.
+A manufacturing defect occurs when there is a problem that occurs during the manufacturing process so that the vehicle or part is not made according to the design.
 For example, some rubber may have become deformed due to weather, or a machine that was not properly calibrated may make a defective part.

 Product liability cases are complex.
-You need the assistance of an auto defect lawyer who can fully investigate your claim and determine which type of defect existed and discover how this caused or contributed to your injuries.
+You need the assistance of an auto defect lawyer who can fully investigate your claim determine which type of defect existed and discover how this caused or contributed to your injuries.

-Auto Defects Can Cause Crashes or Make Injuries Worse
+Auto Defects Can Cause Crashes Or Make Injuries Worse

 - A tire blows out.